-Adopted on: October 8, 2012 Reviewed on: October 10, 2022
+Policy History: Adopted on: October 8, 2012 Reviewed on: October 10, 2022 Reviewed on: February 10, 2025

 Uniform Grievance Policy

 It is the Board's desire that administrative procedures for settling complaints and grievances of any and all (students, parents/guardians, and patrons, hereinafter "Grievant") be an orderly process within which solutions may be pursued.
 This policy shall apply to people employed by the District only if their grievance is in their capacity as a parent/guardian or patron.
 Any other employee complaints shall be resolved as described as specified below.